 - 1 White Onion (diced)

-3. Use a sharp knife to make crisscross cuts in the hot dogs about a quarter of the way through.
+Use a sharp knife to make crisscross cuts in the hot dogs about a quarter of the way through.
 Do this on two sides of the hotdogs.
-This increases the surface area of the hotdogs and will let them get more covered in the mustard.
+This increases the surface area of the hotdogs and will ensure they are more covered in the mustard.

-4. Cook the hotdogs for about 3 minutes a side.
-While they are still on the griddle, squeeze about two tablespoons of mustard onto each hotdog.
+Cook the hotdogs for about 3 minutes a side.
+While they are still on the griddle, squeeze about a tablespoons of mustard onto each hotdog.
 Let them cook on the griddle for another minute or two.